Covid 19 coronavirus: TVNZ star Hilary Barry's Formal Friday includes high school ball dress

 Several users have shared photos of themselves in their ball gowns this morning.

-Once again, Barry has provided some positivity for New Zealanders during the Level Four lockdown, one ball dress at a time.
+Once again, Barry has provided some positivity for New Zealanders during the level 4 lockdown, one ball dress at a time.